 For more information about users and permissions, see Users.

-For more information about site skeletons, see Site factory.
+For more information about site skeletons, see Site skeletons.

 If you want to navigate through your website with a menu, go to the Content tab, and select Content structure.
 Content Tree in the left sidebar opens an expandable content menu of your site.